k2datascience/ds-foundations/README.md

 ## <a name="section-a"></a>Overview

 The Foundations program is a curated list of books, tutorials and other resources with assignments and projects.
 These materials are designed to ensure you are ready to succeed in our data science bootcamp.
-Depending on your background, the program can take anywhere from 30-100+ hours to complete. **This repository is constantly a work in progress.**
+Depending on your background, the program can take anywhere from 30-100+ hours to complete. **The contents of this repository may change as the field evolves.**

 ### Step 1 - Getting Started
   - [Anaconda Distribution of Python](https://www.continuum.io/downloads)